Top Attorneys Explain Importance of True Consent to Settle

 As the AVP of Claims for NCMIC, I have seen firsthand why it is of the utmost importance for doctors to have the best defense in a malpractice suit or board allegations.
 Many doctors think it won't happen to them.
 But my experience is not “if” they will face a claim but “when.”

-by Keith Henaman in Malpractice Insurance on Wednesday, May 4, 2016
+Posted in Policy Features on Wednesday, May 4, 2016

 That’s why we make sure to receive a doctor’s authorization before settling any claims.
 This is known as NCMIC’s true consent to settle provision.